TODD DAGENAIS | HEAD COACH

 Despite putting endless hours to help UCF volleyball take the next step, Dagenais keeps his summers active while working with USA Volleyball.

-Dagenais will once again return to USA Volleyball with a brief stint involving the USA National team in June 2016, as he was selected to be a co-head coach of the 2016 Collegiate Women's National Team .
-He will train and coach collegiate players who have collegiate eligibility remaining and will be eyeing Olympic opportunities in 2020 and 2024.
+Dagenais returned to USA Volleyball with a brief stint involving the USA National team in June 2016, as he was selected to be a co-head coach of the 2016 Collegiate Women's National Team .
+He trained and coached collegiate players who have collegiate eligibility remaining and will be eyeing Olympic opportunities in the future.

 In 2011 and 2012, he coached the U.S. Women's Junior A2 Programs.
 At the 2011 USA Volleyball High Performance Championships, Dagenais directed the USA Women's Junior A2 Team to the bronze medal of the Women's Junior Championship Division.